cybermatt99/Pokemon-Pack-Opening-Simulator/README.md

 --Added in a pack ripping sound when you click on the booster pack

 --Tasteful background images for the Main Menu and Pack Opening Menu

+--Flip All button flips all or any remaining cards in one fell swoop!

+--Epic little jingle when you pull a Holographic card

+--Left click on any front-side-up card and you can see a zoomed in version of it...
+NOW YOU CAN ACTUALLY READ IT!
+Left click again to exit this feature

 PLANNED FEATURES: